thesadru/disnake/docs/ext/commands/commands.rst

 :class:`~ext.commands.Greedy` parameters can also be made optional by specifying an optional value.

-When mixed with the :data:`typing.Optional` converter you can provide simple and expressive command invocation syntaxes:
+When mixed with the :data:`typing.Optional` converter yo can provide simple and expressive command invocation syntaxes:

 .. code-block:: python3